Andrew-Reid/lichen.js/README.md

 **cairo.strokeWidth(width)**

 If a width is provided, sets the stroke width to the specified number, in pixels.
 If not provided, returns the current value.
-Defaults to 0.
+Defaults to 1.

 **cairo.use()**

 Returns a string containing the location of the pattern.
 Can be used to set the fill of polygons, eg:

 `rect.attr("fill",cairo.use());`

+### ln.octagon()

+Creates a new octagon (and square) pattern

+`var octagon = ln.octagon();`

+**octagon.add()**

+Adds the octagon pattern to the DOM.
+Invoked on creation and with `octagon.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**octagon.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 0.

+**octagon.fill([colors])**

+Requires an array of two colors, first color sets the octagon's fill, the second fills the square.
+If no array is provided, returns the current values.
+Defaults to `["steelblue","white"]`.

+**octagon.lengh(length)**

+Sets width of the octagon.
+Defaults to 32.

+**octagon.stroke(color)**

+If a color is provided, sets the stroke color of the pattern.
+If not provided, returns the current value.
+Defaults to black.

+**octagon.strokeWidth(width)**

+If a width is provided, sets the stroke width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 1.

+**octagon.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",octagon.use());`